 Precautions WBing and bracing recommendations are based on tear morphology and intra-operative findings.
 Recommendations are below.
 However, ALWAYS refer to the operative note or contact the surgical team for clarification.
-For root/radial tears - no resisted isotonic hamstring strengthening x8 weeks Many of these patients will be encouraged to wear a medial unloader brace for the first 12 months post-op Risk Factors The patient should be monitored for signs and symptoms of DVT (see Red/Yellow Flag section) Weight Bearing/Bracing Root Repair: TROM immobilizer for first 10-14 days post-op NWBing x 4 weeks, with a goal of crutch discharge by 6 weeks Radial Repair: Typically NWBing x 4 weeks, with a goal of crutch discharge by 6 weeks WBing status and bracing are patient dependent - always refer to the operative note or contact the surgical team for clarification Horizontal Cleavage Repair: No brace NWBing x 2-4 weeks, crutches should be discharged no later than 6 weeks Please refer to the "post-op plan" section of the operative note or contact the surgeon for clarification Range of Motion Week 0-2: 0-90° Week 2-4: progress to full PROM Week 4+: full AROM Symmetrical knee extension should be achieved by week 4.
-If not achieved by week 4, contact surgeon Outcome Tools Collect the LEFS at each visit You may choose to include IKDC, KOOS, ACL-RSI, Tegner or other questionnaires specific to your patient's needs Hamstring Considerations Root/Radial Repairs: No resisted isotonic hamstring strengthening x8 weeks Functional Testing Isometric Testing Root/Radial Repairs: 4 months Horizontal Cleavage Repairs: 3 months Isokinetic Testing Root/Radial Repairs: 6 months Horizontal Cleavage Repairs: 4 months Horizontal Cleavage Repairs: 4 months Horizontal Cleavage Repairs: 4 months Hop testing: should not be performed prior to 6 months post-op and is only appropriate after 80% symmetry is achieved on isokinetic testing SL hop for distance Triple hop Cross over hop Timed 6m hop Functional strength testing and hop testing should be reserved for patients returning to high level activity
+No forced flexion ROM beyond 90° x4 WEEKS No CKC exercises >60° x 6 WEEKS Risk Factors The patient should be monitored for signs and symptoms of DVT (see Red/Yellow Flag section) Weight Bearing/Bracing WBAT, with a goal of crutch discharge by 4 weeks This recommendation is based on multiple factors and may not always be accurate.
+The surgeon will outline the WBing prescription in the "post-op plan" section of the operative note.
+Always refer to the operative note for for WBing status confirmation and/or contact the surgical team for clarification.
+Range of Motion Week 0-4: 0-90° Week 4+: full AROM Symmetrical knee extension should be achieved by week 4.
+If not achieved by week 4, contact surgeon Outcome Tools Collect the LEFS at each visit You may choose to include IKDC, KOOS, ACL-RSI, Tegner or other questionnaires specific to your patient's needs Functional Testing Isometric Testing - 8 weeks Isokinetic Testing - 12 weeks Hop testing: should not be performed prior to 4 months post-op and is only appropriate after 80% symmetry is achieved on isokinetic testing SL hop for distance Triple hop Cross over hop Timed 6m hop Functional strength testing and hop testing should be reserved for patients returning to high level activity Criteria to Discharge Assistive Device ROM: Full active knee extension; no pain on passive overpressure Strength: Able to perform strong quad isometric with full tetany and superior patellar glide and able to perform 2x10 SLR without quad lag Effusion: 1+ or less is preferred (2+ acceptable if all other criteria are met) Weight Bearing: Demonstrates pain-free ambulation without visible gait deviation Criteria to D/C NMES <20% quad deficit on isometric testing If Biodex not available: 10 SLR without quad lag Normal gait 10 heel taps to 60° knee flexion with good quality 10 rep max on leg press and similar effort bilaterally Inability to break quad MMT (5/5)

-Criteria to Discharge Assistive Device ROM: Full active knee extension; no pain on passive overpressure Strength: Able to perform strong quad isometric with full tetany and superior patellar glide and able to perform 2x10 SLR without quad lag Effusion: 1+ or less is preferred (2+ acceptable if all other criteria are met) Weight Bearing: Demonstrates pain-free ambulation without visible gait deviation Criteria to D/C NMES <20% quad deficit on isometric testing If Biodex not available: 10 SLR without quad lag Normal gait 10 heel taps to 60° knee flexion with good quality 10 rep max on leg press and similar effort bilaterally Inability to break quad MMT (5/5) Criteria to Initiate Running and Jumping ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 80% or greater for hamstring and quad at 60% sec and 300% sec Effusion: 1+ or less Weight Bearing: normalized gait and jogging mechanics Neuromuscular Control: Pain-free hopping in place Criteria to Return to Sports Participation ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 90% or greater for hamstring and quad at 60°/sec and 300°/sec Effusion: No reactive effusion ≥ 1+ with sport-specific activity Weight Bearing: normalized gait and jogging mechanics Neuromuscular control: appropriate mechanics and force attenuation strategies with high level agility, plyometrics, and high impact movements Functional Hop Testing: LSI 90% or greater for all tests Physician Clearance Return to Sport Expectation 6-12 months depending on type of repair, patient's goals and sports-specific demands
+Criteria to Initiate Running and Jumping ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 80% or greater for hamstring and quad at 60%/sec and 300%/sec Effusion: 1+ or less Weight Bearing: normalized gait and jogging mechanics Neuromuscular Control: Pain-free hopping in place Criteria to Return to Sports Participation ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 90% or greater for hamstring and quad at 60% sec and 300% sec Effusion: No reactive effusion ≥ 1+ with sport-specific activity Weight Bearing: normalized gait and jogging mechanics Neuromuscular control: appropriate mechanics and force attenuation strategies with high level agility, plyometrics, and high impact movements Functional Hop Testing: LSI 90% or greater for all tests Physician Clearance Return to Sport Expectation 4-6 months depending on type of repair, patient's goals and sports-specific demands